Moro people: Spanish conquest

 The Moros later adopted European armor and firearms during their wars with Spain and rebellion (Embadir), like this of an 18th or 19th-century brass morion helmet.

-The Chinese sold small arms like Enfield and Spencer rifles to the Buayan Sultanate of Datu Uto.
+The Chinese sold small arms, such as the Enfield and Spencer rifles, to the Buayan Sultanate of Datu Uto.
 They were used to battle the Spanish invasion of the Sultanate of Buayan.
-The Datu paid for the weapons in slaves.
+The Datu paid for the weapons with enslaved people.

-The population of Chinese in Mindanao in the 1880s was 1,000.
-The Chinese ran guns across a Spanish blockade to sell to Mindanao Moros.
-The purchases of these weapons were paid for by the Moros in slaves in addition to other goods.
-The main group of people selling guns were the Chinese in Sulu.
+The Chinese population in Mindanao in the 1880s was 1,000.
+The Chinese ran guns across a Spanish blockade to sell them to the Moros of Mindanao.
+The Moros paid for the purchases of these weapons with enslaved people, in addition to other goods.
+The main group of people selling guns was the Chinese in Sulu.
 The Chinese took control of the economy and used steamers to ship goods for exporting and importing.
-Opium, ivory, textiles, and crockery were among the other goods which the Chinese sold.
-The Chinese on Maimbung sent the weapons to the Sulu Sultanate, who used them to battle the Spanish and resist their attacks.
-A Chinese-Mestizo was one of the Sultan's brothers-in-law, the Sultan was married to his sister.
-He and the Sultan both owned shares in the ship (named the Far East) which helped smuggle weapons.
+Opium, ivory, textiles, and crockery were among the other goods that the Chinese sold.
+The Chinese in Maimbung sent the weapons to the Sulu Sultanate, which used them to fight the Spanish and resist their attacks.
+A Chinese-Mestizo was one of the Sultan's brothers-in-law; the Sultan was married to his sister.
+He and the Sultan both owned shares in the ship (named the Far East), which was used to smuggle weapons.

-The Spanish launched a surprise offensive under Colonel Juan Arolas in April 1887 by attacking the sultanate's capital at Maimbung in an effort to crush resistance.
+The Spanish launched a surprise offensive under Colonel Juan Arolas in April 1887, attacking the sultanate's capital, Maimbung, in an effort to crush resistance.
 Weapons were captured and the property of the Chinese were destroyed while the Chinese were deported to Jolo.
 By 1878, the Spanish had fortified Jolo with a perimeter wall and tower gates, built inner forts called Puerta Blockaus, Puerta España and Puerta Alfonso XII, and two outer fortifications named Princesa de Asturias and Torre de la Reina.
-Troops, including a cavalry with its own lieutenant commander, were garrisoned within the protective confine of the walls.
+Troops, including a cavalry with its own lieutenant commander, were garrisoned within the protective confines of the walls.
 In 1880, Rafael Gonzales de Rivera, who was appointed the governor, dispatched the 6th Regiment to govern Siasi and Bongao islands.

 Muslim Moros like Datu Piang, and the families with the Kong and Tan surnames are the results of non-Muslim Chinese merchants marrying Moros and their Han Chinese Moro mestizo offspring became Muslim.
 The Chinese merchant Tuya Tan of Amoy was the father of the Moro leader Datu Piang who was born to a Maguindanaon Moro woman.

-Filipino Christian settlers were massacred by Moros under Djimbanan, his brother Datu Ali and Datu Piang in September and December 1899.
+Filipino Christian settlers were massacred by Moros under Djimbanan, his brother Datu Ali, and Datu Piang in September and December 1899.
 Only the Chinese were not harmed.